|

 Beetles

-A rather diverse group of insects - one day I'll read up on them and figure out
+A rather diverse gang – one day I'll read up on them and figure out

 what makes a beetle a beetle and a bug a bug.
 For now, just some photos: